-Office of the Commissioner

-Department of Employee Relations

-200 Centennial Office Building

-658 Cedar Street, Saint Paul, Minnesota 55155
+Office of the Commissioner Minnesota Management & Budget 400 Centennial Office Building 658 Cedar Street, Saint Paul, Minnesota 55155 Work Day.

-Work Day.
 The work day for medical specialists shall normally follow the schedule of the work units to which they are assigned.
 The medical specialist role, however, necessitates a degree of adaptability as to hours and days worked which is not required on the part of other State employees.
 Accordingly, specific work schedules for medical specialists shall be recognized as guidelines only, subject to change as dictated by the needs of the agency.